Arshia-Izadyar/Arshia-Izadyar/README.md

 <h1 align="center">Hi 👋, I'm Arshia Izadyar</h1>
 <h3 align="center">Computer engineering student and Back-End developer</h3>

 Welcome to my GitHub profile!
 I'm a computer engineering student with a keen interest in Back-end web development and IoT.
-I love working with Python and Django, and I'm currently exploring Flask and Golang.
+I love working with Python and Django, and I'm currently exploring Random things.
 On this platform, you'll find a collection of my projects, contributions, and continuous learning experiences. 🚀

 - 🌱 I’m currently learning **Golang**